zilexa/Homeserver/filesystem/folderstructure-recommendations.md

 ## How to use the setup-folderstructure script
-The script prep-folderstructure.sh will create the folder structure as described AND map those `Shared` documents and media folders to the server /home dir, replacing those personal folders for symlinks.
+The script prep-folderstructure.sh should not be used blindly.
+Or not at all.
+Only for inspiration.
+It will create the folder structure as described AND map those `Shared` documents and media folders to the server /home dir, replacing those personal folders for symlinks.
 Adjust at will before running it.
 1. Get the script:
 `cd Downloads`
 `wget https://raw.githubusercontent.com/zilexa/Homeserver/master/docker/create_folderstructure.sh`